tsgates/arch-wiki-markdown/wiki/Input_Japanese_using_uim.md

 mozc-ut and mozc-svn can be built uim-mozc.

+Note:mozc-ut can work with uim-mozc.

 To build uim-mozc, edit PKGBUILD like follow, i,e. uncomment _uim_mozc=
 line:

+    ## If you will not be using ibus, comment out below.
+    _ibus_mozc="yes"
     ## If you will be using uim, uncomment below.
     _uim_mozc="yes"
     ## If applying patch for uim-mozc fails, try to uncomment below.
     #_kill_kill_line="yes"
     ## This will disable the 'kill-line' function of uim-mozc.

+Tip:If you will never be using ibus-mozc, comment out the _ibus_mozc= line.

 Registering Mozc